MicrosoftEdge/MSEdgeExplainers/InstallTimePermissionsPrompt/Explainer.md

 ## Interplay with Enterprise Policies

-If the implementor supports use of some form of enterprise-level permissions policy (e.g., forbidding certain permissions for all apps or automatically granting specific permissions to individual apps), they may modify the display of the enumaerated permissions shown during install.
+If the implementor supports use of some form of enterprise-level permissions policy (e.g., forbidding certain permissions for all apps or automatically granting specific permissions to individual apps), they may modify the display of the enumerated permissions shown during install.
 If the policy enforces a specific setting globally or for a specific app, the toggle control should be disabled and the implementor should include some language to the effect of "This permission is controlled by your organization."

 ## Open Questions